m0nadicph0/DSA/stack/README.md

 ## Easy Problems

+1. Implement a stack using a slice
-1. Implement a stack using an array or a linked list.
+1. Implement a stack using a linked list.
+1. Reverse a string using a stack.
 1. Check if a given string of parentheses is balanced.
-1. Reverse a string using a stack.
 1. Convert an infix expression to postfix notation using a stack.
 1. Evaluate a postfix expression using a stack.
 1. Implement a stack that returns the minimum element in constant time.